DAMILARE1012/Shell-scripting-course---My-Journey/README.md

 # The Linux Basics Course

 These are notes from the [Shell Scripting for Beginners](https://kodekloud.com/courses/shell-scripts-for-beginners/) hosted on KodeKloud.
+### Best Practice
+ - Design your script to be re-usable
+ - Script should not be required to be edited before running.
+ - Use command line argument to pass inputs
 # Sections

 - [01-Course-Introduction](docs/01-Course-Introduction)